 Key Issue 3: Data Sovereignty in 3GPP Network

 Recently, multiple personal data protection laws have been implemented worldwide.
-For example, the GDPR Act of the People's Republic of China, the Act on the Protection of Personal Information (APPI) of Japan, the CLOUD Act of the US, and the California Consumer Privacy Act (CCPA) are increasingly important to protect users' personal data and information.
-The EU proposed the "right to be forgotten" data protection principle, which was incorporated into the General Data Protection Regulation (GDPR) in 2016.
+For example, the Personal Information Protection Law (PIPL) of the People's Republic of China [i.44], the Act on the Protection of Personal Information (APPI) of Japan, the CLOUD Act of the US, and the California Consumer Privacy Act (CCPA) [i.47] are increasingly important to protect users' personal data and information.
+The EU proposed the "right to be forgotten" data protection principle, which was incorporated into the General Data Protection Regulation (GDPR) in 2016 [i.48].
 GDPR requires that data can be modified or deleted as necessary to comply with legal requirements.
 Therefore, subscriber data on the carrier's network should be deleted when triggered by subscribers.

 Such a requirement by law contracts to the nature of blockchain/DLT, so as a PDL service, especially one deployed in a telecom network.
 First, a telecom network as an owner of an infrastructure providing a particular network service, it legally collects data from users; in addition, it also generates many operational log data and so on.
 If many use cases will be built with blockchain/DLT as a PDL service, by default, the committed data in the ledger will become permanent and immutable.
 Secondly, currently, a telecom network decides how the data will be utilized and to whom the data will be shared (with an agreement between the actual data generators), however, even if in the future, many use cases will be built with PDL services, the access right control mechanism is still missing and the responsibility is still unclear.
 Therefore, in order to comply with the law requirement, it is inevitable to address the data sovereignty issue challenge in 3GPP network, for example, redactable blockchain capability has to be enabled and decentralized data management system should be also designed.